ankane/strong_migrations/README.md

 #### Bad

-Adding an index with more than three columns only helps on extremely large tables.
+Adding a non-unique index with more than three columns rarely improves performance.

 ```ruby
 class AddSomeIndexToUsers < ActiveRecord::Migration[5.2]